marvelayush/Mouse_controller/README.md

 ```

-## 3. Connect Your Phone
+## 4. Connect Your Phone

 1. Connect laptop and phone to the same WiFi network
+2. click on get started in the website , it will give you a qr code
+3. scan it on phone
-2. Open the generated HTTPS URL in Chrome on your phone
+4. Open the generated HTTPS URL in Chrome on your phone
-3. If Chrome shows:
+5. If Chrome shows:
    ```text
    Your connection is not private
    ```